thomasboyt/jason/README.md

-here's a really weird JS parser I wrote in ES6. to run:
+here's a really weird JSON parser I wrote in ES6. to run:

 ```
 npm install